)

 Advanced Technical Certificate (360) – Year 1

-An English GCSE at C (4) or higher plus a minimum of three others at C (4) or higher, including Maths or Science
+An English Language GCSE at C (4) or higher plus a minimum of three others at C (4) or higher, including Maths or Science

 Advanced Technical Diploma (540) – Year 1

-An English GCSE at C (4) or higher plus a minimum of four others at C (4) or higher, including Maths and Science
+An English Language GCSE at C (4) or higher plus a minimum of four others at C (4) or higher, including Maths and Science

 Advanced Extended Technical Diploma (720) – Year 2

-An English GCSE at C (4) or higher plus a minimum of three others at C (4) or higher, including Maths or Science
+An English Language GCSE at C (4) or higher plus a minimum of three others at C (4) or higher, including Maths or Science

 Advanced Extended Technical Diploma (1080) – Year 2

-An English GCSE at C (4) or higher plus a minimum of four others at C (4) or higher, including Maths and Science
+An English Language GCSE at C (4) or higher plus a minimum of four others at C (4) or higher, including Maths and Science

 Ride assessments will take place at the start of the academic year to determine skills and abilities.